-It has a robust ecosystem and is remarkably flexible, and can be integrated with other developer tools and libraries for implementing complex functions.
+It has a robust ecosystem and is remarkably flexible. it comes with it own set of companion libraries and frameworks for implementing complex functions.

-Now let’s look at what ReactJS is used for and why and where developers employ React’s vast usability.
+Now let’s look at what is ReactJS used for and why and where web developers employ React’s vast usability.

 What is React Used For?

 ReactJS is a multi-purpose, open-source library that is mainly used in front-end development, focusing on building user interfaces.
 It developed a new way of rendering websites, evolving the responsive nature of web pages.

 Some use cases of React are mentioned below.
 A company generally prefers working with it when their project involves one of the following-